abpframework/abp/docs/en/SignalR-Integration.md

 # SignalR Integration

 > It is already possible to follow [the standard Microsoft tutorial](https://docs.microsoft.com/en-us/aspnet/core/tutorials/signalr) to add [SignalR](https://docs.microsoft.com/en-us/aspnet/core/signalr/introduction) to your application.
-However, ABP provides a SignalR integration packages that simplify the integration and usage.
+However, ABP provides a SignalR integration packages those simplify the integration and usage.

 ## Installation